cvs-health/testaro/README.md

 Every test in Testaro must have:
 - a property in the `tests` object defined in the `run.js` file, where the property name is the name of the test and the value is a description of the test
-- a `.js` file in the `tests` directory, whose name base is the name of the test
+- a `.js` file, defining the test, in the `tests` directory, whose name base is the name of the test

 The `commands.js` file (described in detail below) contains this specification for any `test` command: